Trismegiste/Benchmarkdown/README.md

 Here I'm only benchmarking the speed.
 There are others facts to consider :

 * erusev/parsedown: works also on PHP 5.2, Github flavored but rely on a singleton anti-pattern
-* michelf/php-markdown: strange but easy to extend, rely massively on hidden coupling
+* michelf/php-markdown: PHP 5.3, strange but easy to extend, rely massively on hidden coupling, no phpunit test
-* kzykhys/ciconia: fully extendable with a symfony console (über-klass) but early stage
+* kzykhys/ciconia: PHP 5.4, fully extendable with a symfony console (über-klass) but early stage, fully equiped with events, phar package etc...

 Stars this repository if you like it ! (thanks)